Steven K. Knapp

 Triscend Configurable System-on-Chip Learning Center (1998)

-Although embarrassing simple by today's standard, this project was one of the early attempts at web-based customer training.
+Although embarrassingly simple by today's standard, this project was one of the early attempts at web-based customer training.

 Tutorials